-Before 1993, under the "principles of instruction for conclusion of technology-introduction contracts and permit assessment", the maximum royalty rate was 5% of net sales.
-Although this rule has already been abolished, there are some causes where controls are still imposed on the maximum royalty rate or contract terms due to administrative instructions by local government during the process of assessment for establishing joint venture enterprises or the procedure for registering technical licensing contracts.
+Before 1993, under the "principles of instruction for conclusion and examination of technology-introduction contracts", the maximum royalty rate was set to be 5% of net sales.
+Although this rule has already been abolished, there are some causes where controls are still imposed on the maximum royalty rate or contract terms due to administrative instructions by local government during the process of permission on establishing joint venture enterprises or the procedure for registering technology licensing contracts.
 It is contemplated that foreign companies will often be in a position of a licensor in forming a joint venture.
 Then it can be said that such regulation of licenses regarding royalty rates can affect patentee's right to enter into a license contract.
 Thus there is a possibility that the regulation may be inconsistent with the duty of national treatment as referred to in Article 3, paragraph 1 of the TRIPS Agreement.